-While a good headline will get people to download you lead magnet, it’s the quality of the content that will keep their interest and eventually convince them to buy from you.
-If you disappoint them with low quality content, they won’t be back when they’re looking to buy.
+While a good headline will get people to download your lead magnet, it’s the quality of the content that will keep their interest and eventually convince them to buy from you.
+If you disappoint them with low-quality content, they won’t be back when they’re looking to buy.

 Make sure that the content of your lead magnet delivers on what your headline promised.
 If your headline is how to buy the right jazz guitar, don’t spend half of it talking about classic rock.
 Straying off topic like this will only frustrate the reader.

 While you are writing the content, remember who you’re writing it for.
 What motivates them?
 What concerns might they have?
 Do some keyword research to find out what questions they might have about your chosen topic, then design your lead magnet around answering those questions.

 4) Pick The Right Format

 Great headlines and content only go so far.
 When designing lead magnets it’s important to use a format that works with your subject matter.
 Depending on their subject matter, lead magnets can take many forms, here are just a few:

 “Cheat sheets” are worksheets that help consumers solve a specific problem.
 They can be very appealing on their own or can be combined with another lead magnet to add further value to both.

 If the solutions you offer address complex problems than a checklist might be the best design choice for your lead magnet.
 Checklists help simplify complex tasks by clearly laying out the steps needed to complete them.

 A webinar is a live meeting done over the internet.
 It allows you to talk directly to your leads over video and allows them to give you feedback and questions in real time by typing in the chat box.

 Perhaps even more than other forms of lead magnets, the topic you choose for your webinar is critical.
 People generally won’t take time from their busy day to listen to someone unless they are really interested in what that person has to say.